CorStitch: Accessible Video Stitching for Coral Monitoring: Methodology

-where $F$ and $G$ are the Fourier transforms of $f$ and $g$ \citep{cross_correlation}, respectively, and $\circ$ is the Hadamard product or the entry-wise product.
-The maximum value, or the peak, of $CC$ is the point at which the two images overlap the most with respect to the center of the image.
-This means that, given the relation in \ref{eq:relfg}, the correlation peak of $f$ and $g$ is displaced from the center by $\Delta x$ horizontally and $\Delta y$ vertically.
-By overlapping $f$ and $g$ based on where they correlate the most, the two images can be stitched together to create a seemingly continuous image.
+between each image.
+The superscript $^\ast$ denotes the complex conjugate of the function, $\circ$ is the Hadamard product, $\mathcal{F^{-1}}$ is the 2D inverse Fourier Transform, and $F$ and $G$ are the Fourier transforms of $f$ and $g$, respectively \citep{cross_correlation}.
+The maximum value, or the peak, of CC and PC is the point at which the two images overlap the most with respect to the center of the $f$.
+Given the relation in \ref{eq:relfg}, the correlation peak of $f$ and $g$ is displaced from the center by $\Delta x$ horizontally and $\Delta y$ vertically.
+By overlapping $f$ and $g$ based on the correlation peak, the two images can be stitched together to create a visually continuous mosaic.

-Calculating eq. \eqref{eq:CC} by means of Fast Fourier Transform is already computationally efficient.
-However, the location of the correlation peak is influenced by both the phase and magnitude of $F$ and $G$.
-Thus, high brightness areas will give a relatively high correlation value even if most of the features of $f$ and $g$ do not match.
-To remove the weight of the image's brightness in computing the cross-correlation, the Fourier transform can be normalized.
-This normalization will not affect the true location of the correlation peak because the Fourier transform of the spatial shift between $f$ and $g$ is the phase difference between $F$ and $G$.
-Therefore, the normalization of the Fourier transform can be approximated by